Skip to content

 Updating and adjusting your schedule every week helps you stay aligned with goals and deadlines.

-In Toggl Plan, you can group time slots visually using color-coded Gantt charts to organize projects and tasks more easily.
+Toggl also makes it easier to review availability, capacity, and booked hours and adjust schedules accordingly.
+You can group time slots visually using color-coded Gantt charts to organize projects and tasks more easily.

 12. Use ‘do not disturb’ features